jo/sync-tank/migrations.md

 To keep things simple, we will require each todo item to belong to exactly one group.
 This association can be established via an additional `group`-attribute that stores the respective group name for each todo item.
 If no particular group is chosen by the user, items should be assigned to a group named "default".
 You could argue that this didn't have to be a *breaking* schema change, that it would be possible for apps to handle older items without `group`-attributes as though they were *default* items.
 But let's assume for the sake of argument that in our case this is not good enough for app developers.
 They *need* every todo item to state its group.
 And as we argued that app expectations define a data schema to begin with, so they also define what counts as a breaking change.
 To make a long story short: we need to *require* a `group`-attribute for each todo item, and we need to go over all existing items and add them to the default group.
 So we indeed need to run another migration.

-For completion, here's a valid todo item document according to version three that can keep track of its associated group.
+For completion, here's a valid todo item document according to version three that stores its associated group.
 Notice how we keep track of the document version in the `_id`, an addition we will come back to shortly.

 ```json
 {